-Note: The Town's original and final budget reflected the use of appropriated fund balance of \$109,410.
+Note: The Town's original and final budget reflected an expected surplus of \$30,550.

 NOTES TO THE BUDGETARY COMPARISON SCHEDULES

 A. BASIS OF ACCOUNTING

 The budgetary comparison schedules have been presented on the modified accrual basis of accounting, which is consistent with accounting principles generally accepted in the United States of America.